 Child Labor

 Upaya will not hire any employee who is considered as Minor by land law i.e till the age of 18 even if there is the will of the child.
+Upaya will ensure that the child labor is not practiced with the third party it conducts its business with in contract itself i.e. vendors and franchisees.

 Forced Labor

 Employee shall not work or perform service against their will as a result of the pressure exerted to them in terms of financial, physical or mental impact.
+Upaya will ensure that the Forced labor is not practiced with the third party it conducts its business with in contract itself i.e. vendors and franchisees.

 Provident Fund and Gratuity